projectsbyif/openapis/pages/scenario-1-choosing-the-best-mobile-network-operator.md

 ###### Scenario 1
-# Choosing a New Mobile Network
+# Choosing a new mobile network

 There&rsquo;s no shortage of comparison websites: finding a new mobile phone contract or broadband provider is easier than ever.
 But today&rsquo;s comparison sites are typically geared towards price, helping people find the _cheapest_ deal.